sc0v0ne/LearnAI/ml/bias_variance.md

-## Effect of Bias and Variance on the Total Error of your Model
+## Effect of Bias and Variance on the Total Error of a Model

 The relation between the bias, variance, and total error can be explained by the following graph.